machbarschaft/machbarschaft-firebase/README.md

 ## Firebase: Firestore

-Our database in Firestore is the central element in our architecture to save processed data from Twilio to make it accessible for the Android and iOS Apps.
+Our database in Firestore (noSQL) is the central element in our architecture to save processed data from Twilio to make it accessible for the Android and iOS Apps.

+Please get in contact with us to learn more about our database structure.

 ## Firebase: Firestore API (Cloud function for Twilio-to-Firebase connection)